Rishikesh38/Home-Automation/README.md

 - Utilized the STM32F407G DISC1 Board for the operation, employing a TTL 232R cable for serial UART communication, enabling easy user control and parameter adjustments.

- NOTE : Refer the pdf named "home automation" for more details.
+ NOTE : Refer the pdf named "Home Automation" for more details.